 - develop leadership by nurturing talent, building capacity and mapping skills;

 - co-create and share knowledge by stimulating cross-learning, active networks and outreach;

 - support policy and mission advocacy by providing evidence to policy makers and the public.

-IDRIC’s research agenda is informed by the Industrial Strategy Challenge Fund (ISCF) objectives and structured to deliver:
+IDIRC’s research and innovation agenda is informed by the Industrial Strategy Challenge Fund (ISCF) objectives and aims to deliver:

 - multidisciplinary research in cross-cutting areas of technology, policy, economics and regulation;

 - industrial input and stakeholder engagement to shape research challenges and accelerate impact;

 - agility and flexibility to respond to research challenges faced by the industrial clusters; and